sapegin/washingcode-book/manuscript/Linters.md

 > Cyclomatic complexity measures the number of linearly independent paths through a program’s source code.

-In my understanding, it’s the same as the number of condition branches, but I may be wrong.
+As I understand, it’s the same as the number of condition branches, but I may be wrong.
 For example, this code has a complexity of three:

 ```js
 function isItCake(a, b, c) {